Lys-san/T-Linkage/report.md

 24-05-2023

-I started optimizing the code (faster vector operations, etc...), and went from 17s to 13s for the outlier-free star model (30 inliers per line).
+I started optimizing the code (faster vector operations, etc...), and went from 17s to ~15s for the outlier-free star model (30 inliers per line).

+Note : current computer has 4 processors.